-This Creamy Taco Soup recipe is the ultimate comfort food.
-It has a creamy tomato base and filled with ground beef, corn and beans.
+This Easy Creamy Taco Soup recipe is the ultimate comfort food.
+It has a creamy tomato base and is filled with ground beef, corn and beans.
 This hearty soup recipe is perfect for a cold day and tastes like a taco in a bowl!
 It is something the whole family will enjoy!

 This homemade taco soup recipe uses the same taco seasoning for the beef as my Double Layer Beef Taco Cups.
 The ground beef is cooked with onion and jalapeno before being seasoned with cumin, chili powder and coriander.

 If you like tacos, then you will definitely enjoy this cream cheese taco soup.
 It has all the great things your favorite taco has but it's all in a creamy soup form.
 Could it get any better?

 - It is creamy.
 After you have let the soup simmer on the stove top, you add cream cheese and allow it to melt in.
 This creamy broth gives the soup it's velvety, delicious look and flavor!

 - It is easy to put together.
 This great recipe is all made in one pot which makes clean up quite easy.
 Getting all the ingredients in the pot and simmering on the stove only takes about 15 minutes, so you can prep this in a hurry and have a delicious meal on the table in no time.
 It's perfect for weeknight dinners.

 - It is cozy.
 There is something about a creamy warm bowl of soup with beans and ground beef that just feels so inviting.
 Eating this on a cold winter night will warm you up from the inside out!

 Ingredients & Substitutions

 Here are notes about some of the ingredients needed to make this perfect soup recipe.
 All ingredients can be found at your local grocery store or at an online retailer, like Amazon.